rotwurstesser/bb-notes/notes/Inputs Ioana und Andrea and Andreas.md

 yea it's a bit too much text - and more than that : too many font sizes.
 ### a classic rule says aim for no more than 3 sizes...
 ### also the differences between sizes should be very clear. if you kinda wonder what is smaller and what bigger it looks like it's a mistake.

+# Andreas

+Animation should be used for loading transitions, when data needs to be loaded slow animations suck https://cher-ami.tv/en also uses way too much bandwidth and stuff